ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

 Functions and variables
 -----------------------

-Functions that return a single pysical value or variables that represent a physical value should be sufixed by the physical unit.
+Functions that return a single physical value or variables that represent a physical value should be suffixed by the physical unit.

 **Right:**